-(a) The Auditor determined compliance with this standard subpart based on Policy 11062.2, that requires data collected pursuant to this Directive to be securely retained in accordance with agency record retention policies and the agency protocol regarding investigation of allegations.
-All sexual abuse and assault data collected pursuant to this Directive is maintained for at least 10 years after the date of initial collection, unless Federal, State, or local law requires otherwise.
-The interview with the AFOD and the PSA Compliance Manager confirmed that case records, if they were to be maintained at the NYCHR, would be in a locked records retention area with a restricted key.
-The Auditor was shown this secure area.
+(a) The Auditor determined compliance with this standard subpart based on Policy 11062.2, that requires, "Data collected pursuant to this Directive shall be securely retained in accordance with agency record retention policies and the agency protocol regarding investigation of allegations.
+All sexual abuse and assault data collected pursuant to this Directive shall be maintained for at least 10 years after the date of initial collection, unless Federal, State, or local law requires otherwise."
+The AFOD and the PSA Compliance Manager confirmed that all case records, supporting documentation and confidential information that is maintained by ADHR under double lock with restricted access to keys.
+The Auditor was shown the area where these records and documents are maintained.
 The facility had no allegations of sexual abuse during the audit period.